Erk-/genfut/README.md

 # Genfut

-This is a tool to generate a rust libary to interact with exported functions from a futhark file.
+This is a tool to generate a Rust library to interact with exported functions from a Futhark file.

 ## Usage